jbock-java/jbock/README.md

 while `verbosity` is *optional*.
 The `@Parameter` and `@Option` annotations do not have a flag to mark something as required or optional.
-Instead, the code generator looks at the annotated method's return type to figure this out.
+Instead, the code generator looks at the method return type to figure this out.

 #### Skew table A: Auto conversion